datawhores/arr_scanner/README.md

 Please read the ahd_cross_seed or cross_seed_finder repos for instructions

-This is for scanning raddarr or sonarr directorities.
+This is for scanning radarr or sonarr directorities.